idaholab/moose/framework/doc/content/syntax/FunctorMaterials/index.md

 has different methods to declare/get non-AD and AD properties, the new functor system has single APIs for both non-AD and AD property types.

-Currently, functor material property evaluations are defined using the API:
+Functor material property evaluations are defined using the API:

 ```c++
 template <typename T, typename PolymorphicLambda>